 You have VeIP into your bloodstream (intravenously).

 You have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
 This can be a:

 - PICC line

 You might have treatment through a thin short tube (a cannula) that goes into a vein in your arm.
 You have a new cannula each time you have treatment.

-You usually have VeIP as cycles of treatment.
-A cycle of treatment means that you have a combination of drugs, and then have a rest to allow your body to recover.
-Each cycle lasts 3 weeks (21 days).
+You have VeIP as cycles of treatment.
+This means that you have the drug and then a rest to allow your body to recover.

 You might have VeIP in the following way: